-Step 1 Look through this list of some (but not all) of the activities that are relevant to DLA:
+Step 1: Look through this list of some (but not all) of the activities that are relevant to DLA:

-- walking outdoors (especially in unfamiliar places)
+- Walking outdoors (especially in unfamiliar places)

-- getting into or out of bed or settling in bed
+- · Getting into or out of bed or settling in bed

-- · going to or using the toilet
+- · Going to or using the toilet

-- washing, bathing, showering and checking their appearance
+- Washing, bathing, showering and checking their appearance

-- · dressing and undressing
+- · Dressing and undressing

-- · eating and drinking
+- Eating and drinking

-- · talking to other people
+- Talking to other people

-- being left alone
+- Being left alone

-- · taking medication or doing therapy
+- Taking medicine or doing therapy

-- someone keeping an eye on them
+- Someone keeping an eye on them

-- · help with their development play, behaviour
+- Help with their development play, behaviour

-- · extra help at school or nursery
+- Extra help at school or nursery

-- social and leisure activities
+- Social and leisure activities

-- help during the night toilet, someone to watch over them
+- Help during the night toilet, someone to watch over them

-- Step 2 Choose one of the activities above that your child has difficulties with.
+Step 2: Choose one of the activities above that your child has difficulties with.

 For example, your child may have difficulties with walking because of fatigue; talking to other people because they have become very withdrawn; going to the toilet because of soreness around the anus.

-Step 3 With your chosen activity in mind, answer the following true or false questions:
+Step 3: With your chosen activity in mind, answer the following true or false questions: